 If a single object matches then it is returned.
 If more than one object matches and it is not a plural noun phrase then disambiguation takes place.
-In phase 1 it accepts the input for now, but if code is run again in phase 2 then \AskWhichNoun is called to prompt the user to disambiguate ("Do you mean the blue book or the red book?").
+In phase 1 it accepts the input for now, but if code is run again in phase 2 then AskWhichNoun is called to prompt the user to disambiguate ("Do you mean the blue book or the red book?").
 If the new input doesn't help then an error message is printed and the routine returns the error code.

-2.5.5 ParseNounPhrase(p\parse\pointer)
+2.5.5 CheckNoun(p_parse_pointer)

-\ParseNounPhrase takes the current input position, and returns the object that matches one or more words.
-In addition to the return value, it updates the which\object global array, which contains a list of objects that matches (since there could be more than one), the number of objects that matches, and the number of words parsed against these object(s).
+CheckNoun takes the current input position, and returns the object that matches one or more words.
+In addition to the return value, it updates the which_object global array, which contains a list of objects that matches (since there could be more than one), the number of objects that matches, and the number of words parsed against these object(s).
 It can also modify the wn variable to skip words such as 'the' and 'an'.
 If the routine is successful it will leave wn pointing to the first word of the found noun phrase.

-\ParseNounPhrase loops over all objects in scope, trying to parse each of them against the words in the input, first using the ParseNoun routine, if defined.
-If there is no ParseNoun, or if this routine declines to make a decision, the object's parse\name routine is checked.
-If parse\name isn't available or declines to make a decision, the name property is used.
-Note that ParseNoun is checked first.
-This is different from DM4.
+CheckNoun loops over all objects in scope, trying to parse each of them against the words in the input, using either the ParseName routine, if defined, the name property or parse_name.
 There is additional logic to handle debugging verbs that need to try to match against any object, regardless of the normal scoping rules.
 This is only enabled if the DEBUG compiler flag is used.
+Note that ParseName is checked first.
+This is different from DM4.

-\ParseNounPhrase also takes into account if the object is concealed or in the open, by keeping track of a object level score.
-This is calculated by \CalculateObjectLevel and stored in the which\level array, which shadows which\object.
+CheckNoun also takes into account if the object is concealed or in the open, by keeping track of a object level score.
+This is calculated by CalculateObjectLevel and stored in the which_level array, which shadows which_object.
 Concealed objects will dropped if there are any openly visible objects that also match the input.